 Ya-Ching Hsu-Kelkis is a returning teacher of the 2011 program and has served as the master teacher of the VSCTA program since 2012.
 She works closely with the practicum facilitator, Alice Lin, to ensure well-sequenced and effective curricular planning and implementation during practicum.
-She holds an M.A. degree in teaching Chinese as a foreign language granted by Middlebury College and is currently teaching Chinese at Pioneer Valley Chinese Immersion Charter School.
+She holds an M.A. degree in teaching Chinese as a foreign language granted by Middlebury College and is currently teaching at the Chinese American International School.
 She has taught Chinese as a foreign language and ESL for approximately 10 years in the US and abroad and specializes in creating an enriched Chinese immersion environment for students to learn with a fun and meaningful focus on higher order thinking skills.
 She has participated in many professional development programs focused on Chinese language proficiency, assessment and curriculum design.
 In addition, she has also frequently presented papers on exemplary thematic units at ACTFL.
 Her devotion to teaching and incomparable talents in creating a communicative and interactive immersion class has inspired numerous learners to love learning Chinese language and culture and become life-long learners.

 Alice Lin (钟良音)

-Alice Lin participated in the the 2011 VSCTA program and has served as the practicum facilitator for the VSCTA program since 2012.
+Alice Lin is a returning teacher of the 2011 VSCTA program and has served as the practicum facilitator for the VSCTA program since 2012.
 She works closely with the master teacher, Yaching Hsu-kelkis, to ensure well-sequenced and effective curricular planning and implementation during practicum.
-She established the Chinese Language and Culture Program at both Valencia High School and Yorba Linda High School in Los Angeles in 2008-2009.
-She currently teaches at Valencia High School and also serves as a master teacher.
-She received her teaching credential in Chinese from the Credential Teaching Program at California State University at Fullerton.
-She participated in several STARTALK programs and other professional development workshops and taught in the Southern California STARTALK summer Chinese immersion program from 2007-2009 and was the site manager in charge of onsite logistics and academics for the 2013 Los Angeles STARTALK Students Program.
+She established the Chinese Language and Culture Program at both Valencia High School and Yorba Linda High School in Los Angeles in 2008-2009 and currently teaches at Valencia High School as a master teacher.
+She received her teaching credential in Chinese from the Credential Teaching Program at California State University at Fullerton and has participated in several STARTALK programs and other professional development workshops.
+She taught in the Southern California STARTALK summer Chinese immersion program from 2007-2009 and was the site manager in charge of onsite logistics and academics for the 2013 Los Angeles STARTALK Students Program.